calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 ```

 ### A Grade
-Operate Vigenere on a plain bytes and encode/decode a binary file
+Operate Vigenere on a plain bytes and encode/decode a binary file (can encode/decode images and sound files?)

 ### todo
 * [Vernam cipher](https://isaaccomputerscience.org/concepts/data_encrypt_vernam) (one-time pad) is key-length==message-length is unbreakable encryption